-Jack Metheny and Utah Tyrrell were already up and stirring about, washed clean with creek water, their bare heads glistening damply.
+In the grass beneath tall cottonwoods, they bedded down in their blankets with saddles for pillows.
+It seemed good to Curt to sleep outdoors again, and he felt comfortable and secure with Jack beside him and the other three men close by.
+It was a relief to be separated from Bowden and Goedert.
+Exhaustion soon claimed him, dulling his aches and hurts, dragging him deep into slumber.
+The sun, filtering through leafy boughs, awakened him at mid-forenoon, when it had climbed high enough to penetrate the narrow canyon.
+His headache had lessened, but his face and hands hurt worse than ever.
+Jack Metheny and Utah Tyrrell were already up, washed clean with creek water, their bare heads glistening damply.
 Kid Ansted and Dusty Shands were still in their blankets, but they rolled out when Utah called, "Rise and shine, boys."
-With his tow-head tousled and his cheeks flushed rosy from sleep, the Kid looked about fifteen years old, and the good-natured Dusty didn't look much older than that.
-Curt saw what a handsome distinguished-looking man Utah would have been, if that purplish birthmark hadn't disfigured one side of his face.
+With his towhead tousled and his cheeks flushed rosy from sleep, the Kid looked about fifteen years old, and the good-natured Dusty didn't look much older than that.
+Curt saw what a distinguished-looking man Utah would have been if that purplish birthmark hadn't disfigured one side of his face.
 And even with his patched eye, Jack Metheny had a clean look of breeding and quality.
-One-Eyed Jakes, the notorious desperado and gunfighter-Curt's own brother, and Curt had never known it until last night.
+One-Eyed Jakes, the notorious desperado and gun fighter-Curt's own brother, and Curt had never known it until last night.
 The Kid and Dusty rousted Curt out of his blankets, romping and laughing like schoolboys.
-Bowden and Goedert came out of the cabin, sour-faced and sullen, glowering at the antics of the younger men with disgust.

-"A goddamn bunch of nursery brats we got here," Bowie grumbled.
+Bowden and Goedert came out of the cabin, sourfaced and sullen, glowering at the antics of the younger men with disgust.
+"A damn bunch of nursery brats we got here," Bowie grumbled.
 "Wet-eared slicks and leppies.
 What do you think of that, Herm?"
 "It's enough to turn a man's stomach, Bowie," growled Goedert.